tumblr/TMTumblrSDK/README.md

 [client viewPost:@"43724939726" blogName:@"bryan"];
 ```

-### URLs
+If you're only interested in the app client,
+the `TMTumblrSDK/AppClient` sub-pod can be installed by itself.

+#### URL schemes

-If you don't want to use this library and would rather hit the app's URLs
+If you don't want to use this SDK and would rather hit the app's URLs
 directly, here they are:

 ```